 After declaring bankruptcy last month Hanjin shipping has an murky future ahead.
+It isn’t just businesses who have been left scratching their heads, wondering where else can they get a china shipping company for a low cost; it’s also left the CEO’s of Hanjin wondering how they’re going to finish all remaining shipping and not get into deeper trouble.
 A South Korean court had declared that the company must sell as many of its ships as possible and return any chartered ships to their owners according to a report from The Wall Street Journal.
 The company has been struggling with debt over the past month and is looking at total liquidation or downsizing.
+When a company downsizes some of it’s assets are sold off to companies that could use them.
+An example of this would be listing their 40′ storage containers for sale, so they could be put to good use as homes, offices etc.

 The reconstruction plan that Hanjin is working on right now would mean only keeping 15 of its 37 ships and returning almost all 60 chartered vessels it currently has in their possession.
 The company has already returned 4 of the chartered ships and will be handing in the rest after the cargo is unloaded.
 This cannot come soon enough because it is estimated that they are losing nearly $2 million a day on the remaining chartered fleet.